 Sometimes, you may need to exert granular control over how the project is managed.
 In that regard, if you need to assign people to certain stages alone in a specific workflow, it is possible in ProofHub.

 We talked about ProofHub supporting collaboration before.
-Allied to that is the many ways in which the platform enables communication.
+Allied to that are the many ways in which the platform enables communication.

 You could comment, use the @mention tool to draw someone’s attention to a message and proof designs, all using the in-built communication tools.